null Skip to main content

 2. Fill glass with ice.

-3. Add equal parts matcha concentrate and cold milk
+3. Add equal parts matcha concentrate and milk alternative

 4. Garnish with a dusting of matcha and a scoop of white chocolate ice-cream.